-The Weston Residence nestles in a valley adjacent to the Saugatuck River.
-This small house blurs the distinction between the built and its breathtaking surroundings.
+The Weston Residence is nestled in a valley adjacent to the Saugatuck River.
+Through the use of planted surfaces, horizontal forms, and lots of glass, this small house blurs the distinction between the architecture and its surroundings.

 “The architects immersed the concrete and glass house in the landscape so that a series of green rooftop terraces gently step down from the street to the river below.”